donnaada/data-structures-and-algorithms/javascript/whiteboard-code-challenges/stack-queue/README.md

 - Can successfully empty a queue after multiple dequeues
 - Can successfully instantiate an empty queue
 - Calling dequeue on empty queue raises exception

+### Challenge 12 Tests

+- Can successfully enqueue dog into the dog queue
+- Can successfully enqueue cat into the cat queue
+- Calling enqueue on any other species raises exception (1 ms)
+- Can successfully dequeue dog into the dog queue
+- Can successfully dequeue cat into the cat queue
+- Calling dequeue on any other preference raises exception

 ## Solution